andersle/chemometrics/lectures/README.md

 This notebook demonstrates scaling/centering of variables, how we can split our data into a test and training set, and it explores LASSO regression.

+## 07_iris.ipynb
+This notebook demonstrates the use of principal component analysis for the Iris flower data set.

+## 07_breast_cancer.ipynb
+This notebook demonstrates the use of principal component analysis for a data set with many variables.

+## 09_gasoline.ipynb
+This notebook demonstrates the use of partial least squares for predicting concentrations from NIR spectra.

+## 10_knn.ipynb
+This notebook demonstrates the k-nearest neighbor classifier.